abbodi1406/BatUtil/W10UI/README.md

 ## Configuration options (for advanced users):

 - Edit W10UI.ini to change the default value of main options:
-> target
+> Target
-repo
-dismroot
-net35
-cleanup
-resetbase
-winre
-_cabdir
-mountdir
+Repo
+DismRoot
+Net35
+Cleanup
+ResetBase
+WinRE
+_CabDir
+MountDir

 or set extra manual options below:

-* net35source
+* Net35Source
 specify custom "folder" path for microsoft-windows-netfx3-ondemand-package.cab

+* wim2esd
+convert install.wim to install.esd, if the target is a distribution
+warning: the process will consume very high amount of CPU and RAM resources

-* iso
+* ISO
-create new iso file if the target is a distribution folder
+create new iso file, if the target is a distribution folder
-require ADK installed, or placing oscdimg.exe or cdimage.exe next to the script
+require Win10 ADK, or place oscdimg.exe or cdimage.exe next to the script

-* isodir
+* ISODir
-folder path to create iso file in
+folder path for iso file, leave it blank to create in the script current directory

-* delete_source
+* Delete_Source
 keep or delete DVD distribution folder after creating updated ISO

-* autostart
+* AutoStart
 start the process automatically once you execute the script

 - Note: Do not change the structure of W10UI.ini, just set your options after the equal sign `=`